 It is well-established that leaders play an essential role in shaping employee creativity.
 Several field studies have found relationships between leader support for creativity and follower creativity.
-However, few studies have examined this through the lens of experimental research.
+However, few studies have examined this through the lens of experimental research, a method that would establish that leader support can actually cause follower creativity.
+The current study (Maliakkal & Reiter-Palmon, 2022) aimed to do exactly this.

 LEADERS SUPPORT AND CREATIVITY OUTCOMES

-In this study, researchers (Maliakkal & Reiter-Palmon, 2022) collected survey data from a final sample of 247 working adults via an online data collection platform (MTurk).
+Researchers collected survey data from a sample of 247 working adults via an online data collection platform (MTurk).
 Participants responded to a series of demographic questions and were then randomly assigned to one of four experimental conditions.

 All participants were presented with a scenario describing a hypothetical problem occurring in a fictional organization.
 Upon reading the scenario, participants were presented with a note that was written by their supervisor that asked participants to solve the problem by generating as many ideas as possible.
 Participants were also asked to select the solution they thought would be best to implement.
 Leader support was manipulated by using different phrases.
 For example, to portray high leader support, the note said, “I believe your ideas will solve our organizations issues.”
 To portray low leader support, it said, “Your job is to generate as many ideas (as possible) to solve the organization’s problem.”